Jamie Wemyss is the founder of JMW Furniture Ltd. A furniture designer / maker.

-I am Jamie Wemyss, the founder of JMW Furniture Ltd, a furniture designer/maker.
 I have always had a passion for beautiful things.
 Whether it was the little emerald-coloured tortoise trinket on the side table at Invermay, my childhood home, or the paintings my father collected over a lifetime that adorn the house’s walls.
 My eyes and hands have always been interested, curious, mesmerised even, by the way objects are made, the way patterns are woven.
 I am in awe of the imagination of those dedicated enough to invent, decorate and build.
 It has led me to be dedicated to the medium I have chosen.
 Working with the most tactile and textured of all materials, wood.

 My workshop is dedicated to designing timeless pieces.
 They are made with precision and devotion by our workshop team and will last for generations.
 We are passionate about the materials we work with and treat them with the utmost respect.